Nav25oct/analytics-on-aws/workshop/content/ETL through AWS Glue/Glue ETL/sparkJob.md

 ![gluejob4](/image/sparkglue20.png)

-5. select table which you want to convert to parquete - Hence in this example we are selecting **Catalog_retumn**
+5. select table which you want to convert to parquete - Hence in this example we are selecting **reason**

 ![gluejob4](/image/gluejob5.png)